lcampillos/doctor-patient-questions-FR/README.md

 # Doctor-patient questions (French)

-These are the test and training data used for experiments presented in BioNLP 2017
+These are the test and training data used for experiments presented in BioNLP 2017.

+# Licence

+The data are only aimed for research, educational and non-commercial purposes.

+# How to cite

-If you use these data, please cite our BioNLP contribution as follows:
+If you use these data, please cite our contribution to BioNLP 2017 as follows:

    [Automatic classification of doctor-patient questions for a virtual patient record query task](http://www.aclweb.org/anthology/W17-2343)
 Leonardo Campillos Llanos, Sophie Rosset, Pierre Zweigenbaum